DrylandEcology/rSFSW2/README.md

 ```

 ### Binary package version
-If you want a binary version of the 'rSFSW2' package (e.g., to distribute to
+If you want a binary version of the `rSFSW2` package (e.g., to distribute to
 someone without development tools) for a platform to which you do not have
 access, then you may consider using one of the cloud services (no endorsements):

 - [r-hub](https://builder.r-hub.io) offers different Linux, Windows, and mac OS
   flavors as targets

 - [win-builder](https://win-builder.r-project.org/) offers Windows OS as target

 Alternatively, you may access the previous binary package version for Windows
 OS from our CI appveyor service if the build was successful and an artifact was
-generated for the binary package (this would be named 'rSWSF2_X.Y.Z.zip' with
+generated for the binary package (this would be named `"rSFSW2_X.Y.Z.zip"` with
 version number X.Y.Z) from
 [here](https://ci.appveyor.com/project/dschlaep/rSFSW2/build/artifacts).
 If the latest build should have failed, then you may want to check out the
-'History' tab for binaries of older versions.
+"History" tab for binaries of older versions.

 <br>

-# Use rSFSW2 for your simulation project
+# Use `rSFSW2` for your simulation project

 Familiarize yourself with the demos and information at ```package?rSFSW2```
 as well as FAQs with ```vignette("rSFSW2_FAQs", package = "rSFSW2")```.

 __Setup a new simulation project__:

-1) Install and attach 'rSFSW2' if not already done so (Note: required version
+1) Install and attach `rSFSW2` if not already done so
-   of rSOILWAT2 must already be present)
+   (Note: required version of `rSOILWAT2` must already be present)

-2) Create a skeleton project `setup_rSFSW2_project_infrastructure(dir_prj =
+2) Create a skeleton project
-   "path/to/project_folder")
+   `setup_rSFSW2_project_infrastructure(dir_prj = "path/to/project_folder")`

-   - This function will copy a default version of '1_Input' and the three
+   - This function will copy a default version of `1_Input` and the three
      demo R files to your directory

-3) Work your way through 'SFSW2_project_code.R', i.e., define paths and actions,
+3) Work your way through `SFSW2_project_code.R`, i.e., define paths and actions,
-   and provide simulation project description in 'SFSW2_project_descriptions.R'
+   and provide simulation project description in `SFSW2_project_descriptions.R`
-   and run settings in 'SFSW2_project_settings.R'
+   and run settings in `SFSW2_project_settings.R`

 <br>